ous-ahm2000/geogemini-climate-change-app/README.md

 2. **Select the type of analysis:**

- Choose the type of analysis you want to run (e.g., vegetation and forestry ,atmosphere and air pollution, ocean and water bodies , snow and glaciers , urban areas , volcanoes ).
+ Choose the type of analysis you want to run (e.g., vegetation and forestry ,atmosphere and air pollution, ocean and water bodies , snow and glaciers , urban areas , volcanoes ). check folder timelapses for imagery and video examples to test with.

 3. **Analyze:**